Move Your Gemini Work to Claude Without Losing Context

 Creative Director + Orchestrates AI Workflows

 Helping founders and agencies work smarter.
 As a Creative Director, he builds brand identities and orchestrates AI workflows for businesses.
-He also writes about productivity, the YourLife OS framework, and publishes Oh So AI, a weekly newsletter.
+He also writes about productivity, the YourLife OS framework, and publishes Oh, So AI, a weekly newsletter.